wiseman-timelord/Auto-CPP-Local/README.md

 - Installer works, and sets up folders correctly, however, Launcher requires, run and thorough debug.
 - I will at some point want to do my prompt engineering magic on the prompts sent to local modes, obviously its not prompt.txt anymore, so, I am a little unfamilliar.

 ## DESCRIPTION:
-- This fork "AutoCPP-Lite", is a remake of the last release of "AutoGPT v1", that has be been streamlined and tuned, to basic windows non-wsl offline operation, and will be designed to run of local models, such as "qwencode 1.5".
-Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence, however, we will be finding better alternates to things such as huggingface and google websearch, as well as giving the code a good optimization and going over.
+- This fork "AutoCPP-Lite", is a remake of the last release of "AutoGPT v1.3", that has be been streamlined and tuned, to basic windows non-wsl offline operation, and will be designed to run of local models, such as "qwencode 1.5".
+Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence. however, we have found alternates to things such as huggingface and google websearch, as well as giving the code a good optimization and going over.
 The main goal we will have something robust and compitent on local models, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users.
 - Quoted from the original v1.3 "README.md": `Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
 As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.`

 ### PREVIEW: